Research output per year

 My main research interests are: the economic, political and intellectual history of medieval and early modern Europe; and the global history of the Iberian world.

-My current project focuses on European travel literature during the age exploration.
+I have also worked on European travel literature during the age exploration.
 I am particularly interested in the transnational production of knowledge about Iberian Asia and in the different (and at times conflicting) expectations, agendas, and value systems emerging from letters and accounts.
-Besides publishing several articles on this topic, I have also co-edited a new book that proposes an innovative conceptual framework and a broader chronology for the study of literary images of Asia: Travel Writings on Asia.
+Besides publishing several articles on this topic, I have also co-edited a volume that proposes an innovative conceptual framework and a broader chronology for the study of literary images of Asia: Travel Writings on Asia.
 Curiosity, Identities, and Knowledge Across the East, c.
 1200 to the Present (Palgrave, 2022).

 My other research interests include the history of medieval Christianity, Catholic philosophy, and self-criticism in early modern Spain.